 Use an in-depth sales assessment to help you determine if your sales rep is wired for their job and the action you need to take to improve the situation.
 Here are seven things you can do:

-1. Sales rep needs you to manage them differently.
+1. Underperforming sales rep needs you to manage them differently.

 I’ve seen sales managers that were overbearing dictators and others that conducted no oversight or accountability with their reps.
 Those are both extremes.
 You must understand the wiring harness of your reps and then manage appropriately.
 For example, a remote sales rep who is not motivated by a high level of independence, would do better in an office with a sales manager present.
 Likewise, a strong independent sales rep requires more autonomy to flourish.
 Therefore, give them the latitude they desire to be more entrepreneurial.